turboderp/exllama/README.md

 Torch or CUDA or the GPU driver does some sort of caching or self-calibration or lazy initialization during the first pass through the model, so subsequent passes are actually _way_ faster than what I've been recording.
 Doesn't do much for individual tokens, but benchmarks updated anyway.
 Closing in on 10k tokens/second for 7B. (!)

+**2023-06-02**: Web UI is now in a fairly working state.
+Expect it to be a little scuffed in places.
+There will be a rewrite at some point to make the client-side code less seizure-inducing.
+It has multibot mode, chat rewind and editing features, sessions, and more.
+I'm going to build it out with support for instruct prompting and such, in time.